MajorZiploc/sticker_book_moments/README.md

 ### general

+- NEXT: use character faces instead of names or buttons in various scenes

 - diff ui flavors for controller vs keyboard and mouse vs mobile - OSHelper.is_mobile() will help here - mainly need on screen buttons for button qte events for mobile

 - update settings page with control configuration for controller and keyboard